Linkedin

 Your principal balance could increase if interest capitalizes.
 That means the lender charged interest and you didn’t make a payment big enough to cover it, so the unpaid interest was added to your principal balance.
 Now the amount you owe is bigger, and the next month, the lender charges you interest on the higher amount.

 There’s also the possibility of being charged various fees, such as for paying late.
-You have to pay those fees, but they aren’t added to your principal balance.
+You have to pay those fees, but they aren’t added to your principal balance and they won’t accrue interest.
+Certain factors could increase your loan balance, but fees are separate.

-What factors can make my loan principal go down faster?
+What factors make my loan principal go down faster?

-Paying off our $100 loan in 8 months by making extra $5 payments brings the total interest charge down to less than $4.50.
+Here’s an example: Paying off our $100 loan in 8 months by making extra $5 payments brought the total interest charge down from $6.62 to $4.32.
+Imagine this loan with a lot of zeroes at the end and the potential for saving money grows.

 Pro tip: Some lenders charge a fee for paying back your loan early.
 It’s called a prepayment penalty, and you’d want to ask about it before you accelerate your payoff.
 Achieve never charges a prepayment penalty.